projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 Frontend virtio driver (FE)
   Virtio adopts a frontend-backend architecture that enables a simple but flexible framework for both frontend and backend virtio drivers.
-The FE driver merely needs to offer services configure the interface, pass messages, produce requests, and kick backend virtio driver.
+The FE driver merely needs to offer services that configure the interface, pass messages, produce requests, and kick the backend virtio driver.
 As a result, the FE driver is easy to implement and the performance overhead of emulating a device is eliminated.

 Backend virtio driver (BE)
-  Similar to FE driver, the BE driver, running either in user-land or kernel-land of the host OS, consumes requests from the FE driver and sends them to the host native device driver.
+  Similar to the FE driver, the BE driver, running either in userland or kernel-land of the host OS, consumes requests from the FE driver and sends them to the host native device driver.
 Once the requests are done by the host native device driver, the BE driver notifies the FE driver that the request is complete.

-  Note: to distinguish BE driver from host native device driver, the host native device driver is called "native driver" in this document.
+  Note: To distinguish the BE driver from the host native device driver, the host native device driver is called "native driver" in this document.

 Straightforward: virtio devices as standard devices on existing buses Instead of creating new device buses from scratch, virtio devices are built on existing buses.
 This gives a straightforward way for both FE and BE drivers to interact with each other.
-For example, FE driver could read/write registers of the device, and the virtual device could interrupt FE driver, on behalf of the BE driver, in case something of interest is happening.
+For example, the FE driver could read/write registers of the device, and the virtual device could interrupt the FE driver, on behalf of the BE driver, in case something of interest is happening.

   Currently virtio supports PCI/PCIe bus and MMIO bus.
 In ACRN, only PCI/PCIe bus is supported, and all the virtio devices share the same vendor ID 0x1AF4.

-  Note: For MMIO, the "bus" is a little bit an overstatement since basically it is a few descriptors describing the devices.
+  Note: For MMIO, the "bus" is an overstatement since basically it is a few descriptors describing the devices.

 Efficient: batching operation is encouraged
-  Batching operation and deferred notification are important to achieve high-performance I/O, since notification between FE and BE driver usually involves an expensive exit of the guest.
+  Batching operation and deferred notification are important to achieve high-performance I/O, since notification between the FE driver and BE driver usually involves an expensive exit of the guest.
 Therefore batching operating and notification suppression are highly encouraged if possible.
 This will give an efficient implementation for